New Mexico Is Quietly Building a Semiconductor Future.

 📍 Albuquerque, NM

-Sandia operates one of the most advanced microelectronics research facilities in the US government, developing semiconductor technologies for defense and energy applications and employing specialized technical staff.
+Sandia operates the MESA complex — one of the most advanced government microelectronics research facilities in the world — with a $3.3 billion annual budget.
+Sandia develops semiconductor technologies for defense, energy, and national security and employs thousands of specialized technical staff in Albuquerque.

 Los Alamos National Laboratory